Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems

 \subsection{Real game dynamics: Causal Pinball}

-Finally, we consider a simplified version of the game Pinball, which naturally comes with instantaneous causal effects: if the user activates the paddles when the ball is close, the ball is accelerated immediately.
-Similarly, when the ball hits a bumper, its light turns on and the score increases directly.
-This results in instantaneous effects under common frame rates.
+Finally, we consider a simplified version of the game Pinball, which naturally has instantaneous causal effects: if the paddles are activated when the ball is close, the ball is accelerated immediately.
+Similarly, when the ball hits a bumper, its light turns on and the score increases immediately.
+This results in instantaneous effects, especially under common frame rates.
 In this environment, we consider five causal variables: the position of the left paddle, the right paddle, the ball (position and velocity), the state of the bumpers, and the score.
+Interventions again remove instantaneous, but keep temporal parents.
 Pinball is closer to a real-world environment than the other two datasets and has two characteristic differences: (1) many aspects of the environment are deterministic, \eg{} the ball movement, and (2) the instantaneous effects are sparse, \eg{} the paddles do not influence the ball if it is far away of them.
-The first aspect violates assumptions of \OurApproach{} like faithfulness, questioning whether \OurApproach{} yet empirically works here.
+Such a setting violates several assumptions like faithfulness, the full support and potential symmetries in the observational and interventional distributions, questioning whether \OurApproach{} empirically works here.